-After you create an account, accessing the RTDRS eFiling Service portal works best in an Internet Explorer browser operating on a Microsoft Windows-based desktop or laptop.
+After you create an account, accessing the RTDRS eFiling Service portal works best in an Internet Explorer, Google Chrome or Microsoft Edge browser operating on a Microsoft Windows-based desktop or laptop.

 Create an account

 To create a Residential Tenancy Dispute Resolution Service (RTDRS) account, you will need to submit your name, a valid email address and a unique password: